Overview

 Sites

-University Hospital Southampton NHS Foundation Trust; Royal Devon and Exeter NHS Foundation Trust; Salisbury NHS Foundation Trust; Hampshire Hospitals NHS Foundation Trust (Winchester); The Christie NHS Foundation Trust (Manchester); Oxford University Hospitals NHS Foundation Trust; and Portsmouth Hospitals NHS Trust.
+University Hospital Southampton NHS Foundation Trust; Royal Devon and Exeter NHS Foundation Trust; Salisbury NHS Foundation Trust; The Christie NHS Foundation Trust (Manchester); Oxford University Hospitals NHS Foundation Trust; Portsmouth Hospitals NHS Trust; Royal Cornwall Hospitals NHS Trust (Truro); and Leeds Teaching Hospitals NHS Trust.

 Timeline

 An 18 month recruitment period with assessments prior to every chemotherapy cycle, 3 weeks after and then again at 3 months after their final chemotherapy cycle.
-It is anticipated that all 7 hospital sites will be open to recruitment by the end of 2020.
+The CANDO-3 study will be open to recruitment until 31st May 2024.

 Contact information